XavYan/mk-project/README.md

 To install and use this script, you need:

-- NodeJS, NPM y NPX.
+- NodeJS, NPM and NPX.
 - Git.

 ## Installation